TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Area markers and point markers should have their own tonpo (tree of non-physical object)
 	- for now the bruteforce will work

-- If size is smaller than original we could default to stretch
-	- Otherwise sprites disappear which is confusing

 - flips/resizes not applied to animated stuff
 	- uhh wtf they actually have no overridden geo